 Am I someone who’s afraid of the process?

-What did saying no to the hard work/scary work/confusing work say about who I am as a person now?
+What did saying no to the hard + scary + confusing work say about who I am as a person?

 A gif of a man on a throne in a nice suit saying "You tell me... is this your king?
 Me to Myself re:fear.
 Was going to put the good ol’ Killmonger gif here, but this guy & his drip gets the vibe.

-I was trapped in a contraption of my own doing, my own design.
-I played myself (in a life-changing self-actualizing way, but still played).
-It was a massive “aw dang it” moment that I realized that, at my core, this is the move I make.
+It was the “aw dang it” heard ‘round the world when I realized that, at my core, this is the move I make.
 I learn to swim.
-Not that I wanted to learn, or was thinking about maybe learning, but “Hey girl.
-This is happening.
-There’s a chasm in between you and what you want, and you need to make it work”.
+Not that I wanted to learn, or was thinking about maybe learning, but “this is what I do, so strap in”.
+For me to make any other decision would not be me “being me”, because I am not my fears.

 This is something I’ve needed to remember in my journey to reaching goals, especially when I have to: